What's in Embouchure Rehabilitation? Here are a few excerpts.

 Chapter 1 In the Beginning

-When a player is in top form, it is difficult for him to imagine that his embouchure could ever be in peril.
-Most of us believe that chop problems happen to other players of lesser talent and experience; after all, great players have perfect technique, right?
-Solid playing technique (playing mechanics) not only fuels great playing, it also protects a player’s lips and face from the normal physical stresses of playing; however, there is one thing that can undermine even the best technique and cause playing to become painful and totally disabled—embouchure overuse.
+When a woodwind or brass instrumentalist is in top form, it is difficult for him to imagine that his embouchure could ever be in peril.
+Most of us believe that chop problems happen to other players of lesser talent and experience.
+After all, the best, most talented musicians have perfect physical technique, right?
+Great physical technique (meaning: the highly trained physical mechanisms which a woodwind or brass player engages to set and stabilize his embouchure for playing) not only fuel great control and artistry, they also protect a player’s lips and face from the normal physical stresses of playing.
+There is one thing, however, that can undermine even the best embouchure and cause playing to become painful and musically disabled—performance overuse.

 It begins innocently enough.
 You’ve been doing a heavy week of orchestral playing or had a demanding, all-day cast album recording of your Broadway show.
 You’ve been practicing for a very important audition or spending long hours preparing for the premiere of a concerto.
 Your lips have felt great throughout.
 Your playing has been free and easy—until one day, you pick up the horn, and nothing feels right.
 Your lips feel thick and dead, and your chops seem completely out of shape.
 You have no endurance.
 You struggle to play in the high range, and you have lost your pinpoint control.
 So you practice harder, but with each passing day, playing becomes more and more of a challenge, and the troublesome problems that now inhabit your playing respond to no amount of effort to overcome them.
 A couple of weeks of this decline go by, and things just keep getting worse and worse.
 Now you’re in a real quandary.
 “I can’t play,” you say to yourself.
 “How am I going to get through the next performance?”
 You finally take a therapeutic holiday from playing for a week or two or three, but when you start playing again, nothing has changed.
 It is just as difficult as it was when you stopped.
 Welcome to the world of embouchure overuse syndrome.